The Best 9-Day Switzerland Itinerary: Detailed Guide

 Switzerland may be one of the smallest countries in Europe, but it has some of the best public transport in the world.

-The Swiss Travel Pass is valid for travelling on fixed and consecutive days.
-Three, four, six, eight and 15-day passes are available.
+The Swiss Travel Pass is valid for traveling on fixed and consecutive days.
+Three, four, six, eight, and 15-day passes are available.

 Now that you know the best time to visit Switzerland and the best way to get around, let’s get into the best nine-day Switzerland itinerary!